alejorojas2/Class_ZOL851/Final_Project.md

 Histogram representing the distribution of number of species found per year:
 ![](Final_Project_files/figure-html/unnamed-chunk-4-1.png)

-Boxplots for number of species in each state, compiling the 6 fields per state
+Box plots for number of species in each state, compiling the 6 fields per state

 ```r
 #Boxplot for the number of species per state